Pepito468/FileSearch/README.md

 # FileSearch
-Look for a file quickly in your pc
+Look for a file quickly in your pc.
+Only works on GNU/Linux.